FabricExile/kludge/doc/adl-types.md

 `cpp_local_name` is the name of the enum in C++, and values is the array of values of the enum.
 The values can either a (string, integer) tuple, which gives the integer value to the named enum value, or simply a string, in which case the next integer value is used (following the same rules as C++; by default, the first value is 0).  `kl_local_name` is the (optional) name of the enum in KL; if omitted it will be the C++ name.

-The `are_values_namespaced` flag indicates whether the values of the enum are in a nested namespace or not (see [the namespaces section of the documentation](adl-namespaces.md) for more information on namespace handling in Kludge).
+The `are_values_namespaced` flag indicates whether the values of the enum are in a nested namespace or not (see [Wrapping Namespaces](adl-namespaces.md) for more information on namespace handling in Kludge).
 For example, the enum:

 ```
 ext.add_enum('Fruit', ['Apple', 'Orange'])